-Once at The Space, clients are recorded through two collection points: A Sign-In sheet located on a table near the entrance, and a 4th Visit Engagement Form.
-Clients must meet one criterion to receive services: be between 16 and 22 years of age (inclusive).
-If clients meet these criteria, they receive services according to three pillars of support:
+According to the ideal models, once clients arrive at The Space, they are recorded through two collection points: A Sign-In sheet located on a table near the entrance, and a 4th Visit Engagement Form.
+Clients are expected to meet a single criterion to receive services: be between 16 and 22 years of age (inclusive).
+If clients meet that criteria, they receive services according to three pillars of support:

 Physical Supports: Clients are provided a "Safe Space" where they are protected from the elements, threats of physical or emotional violence, and are able to express themselves.
-Additionally, amenities like food, board and video games, computer access, art supplies, and free Wi-Fi are available.
+Amenities like food, board and video games, computer access, art supplies, and free Wi-Fi are also available.
 Beyond this, The Space offers donations to clients based on need, and includes basic resources like clothing, hygiene items, shoes, and bus passes.
 While need was broadly defined, ND staff explained no standard procedure/policy yet existed.
-In general, need was assessed by individual staff ad hoc, but focused on frequency of requests and demonstrated need.
-For example, staff explained a client asking twice in one day for shoes might be denied.
-Similarly, a client without shoes has a demonstrable need for that clothing and would be taken to the donations room at The Space.
+In general, need is assessed by individual staff ad hoc, but focuses on frequency of requests and demonstrated need.
+As an example, staff explained a client asking twice in one day for shoes might be denied a second resource.
+Similarly, a client without any shoes has a demonstrable need for that clothing item and would be taken to the donations room at The Space.

-Emotional & Educational Support: Clients are provided opportunities to engage in classes offered by another ND program, the Life Skills Academy.
-Additionally, ND's PDI aims to provide community-building activities, support from positive adults, connections to community resources and supports external to the PDI (NM Workforce Solutions, UNM, etc.), and finally, support from and connection to other youth.
+Emotional & Educational Support: Clients are also provided opportunities to engage in classes offered by another ND program, the Life Skills Academy.
+ND's PDI aims to provide: (1) community-building activities, (2) support from positive adults, (3) connections to community resources and supports external to the PDI (NM Workforce Solutions, UNM, etc.), and (4) support from and connection to other youth.

-Peer Support: The third pillar of support included peer support from a youth with similar life experiences to the target population(s) and who had not been enrolled in New Day services for a period of two years.
+Peer Support: The third pillar of support includes peer support from a youth with similar life experiences to the target population(s) and who had not been enrolled in New Day services for a period of two years.
 At the time ND and ISR worked to develop their process map, no peer support program had yet been established.
-However, plans were in place to develop and offer peer support in February of 2021.
+However, ND staff explained plans were in place to develop and offer peer support in

+February of 2021.
 Their goal with peer support was to offer a paid position where a peer would engage drop-in clients and assist with activities in The Space.